tildeclub/site/wiki/source/irc.md

 weechat tip: NickServ replies and error messages appear in the first buffer `tilde weechat` (use Alt + up/down to switch).

+## IRC Bouncer (ZNC)

+You can find a ZNC IRC Bouncer by going to: [https://services.tilde.club/znc](https://services.tilde.club/znc).
+Use your tilde.club username and password for login.
+To connect to your ZNC its at services.tilde.club   Port: 6699(SSL)

+### Users created before December 28th, 2021 will need to email [mailto:root@tilde.club](root@tilde.club) to get your user added.